vivekwpatil/micrometer-prometheus-springboot/README.md

 ### Monitoring the metrices in dashboard
 1. We can use Grafana to view the metrices
-2. Alternatively if we run Prometheus in Docker container locally and then collect information from 8091 port.
+2. Alternatively if we run Prometheus in Docker container locally and then collect information from 8091 port ( to be udated soon)
 3. We can see these collected metrices in graph UI.